 And in the hassles group, people listed familiar things like: “Taxes;” “hard to find parking;” and “burned my dinner.”

-After ten weeks, participants in the gratitude group reported feeling better about their lives as a whole and were a full 25 percent happier than the hassled group.
-They reported fewer health complaints, and they were now exercising an average of 1.5 hours more per week.
+After ten weeks, participants in the gratitude group reported feeling better about their lives as a whole and were a full 25% happier than the hassled group.
+They reported fewer health complaints.
+And, they were now exercising an average of one and a half hours more per week.

 Neuropsychologist Rick Hanson puts it this way: “The neurons that fire together, wire together… The longer the neurons [brain cells] fire, the more of them that fire, and the more intensely they fire, the more they’re going to wire that inner strength –- that happiness, gratitude, feeling confident, feeling successful, feeling loved and lovable.”